gkovacs76/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/12-liferay-enterprise-search/00-intro.markdown

 # Liferay Enterprise Search [](id=installing-a-search-engine)

-Search engines are a critical component of your Liferay installation.
+Search engines are a critical component of your @product@ installation.
 They allow you to provide documents in an index that can quickly be searched, rather than relying on expensive database queries.
 For more fundamental material on search and indexing in Liferay, read